GGonnerman/CS4550_Compiler/README.md

 #### Primary Source Code

 - `src/compiler`: The home for all of the python source code
   - `scanner.py`: Scans through the program and seperates each character of string of characters into tokens
   - `position.py`: Custom position class to track the location in the program
   - `token.py`: Custom token class with a number of TokenTypes
   - `klein_errors.py`: Custom errors classes related to different stages of compiling
   - `__init__.py`: These files are empty, but are required through to let python know that the current folder is a module.
   - `__main__.py`: This file provides some scripts which are accessible to the user after installation
   - `requirements.txt`: a list of all 3d party dependencies which get automatically installed when running make setup
   - `parser.py`: Parses a program via a passed scanner and optionally the file name of the parse table to use
   - `parse_table.py`: Parses a file into a usable parse table
   - `parse-table.csv`: A parse table made by hand in [Google Sheets](https://docs.google.com/spreadsheets/d/1-ugst1Gmi6EBQGiQIIBZfSfw-93SWWUm1b03G6lsCB4/edit?usp=sharing).
 Each value corresponds to an enum (either TokenType or NonTerminal).
-- `ast.py`: All ast nodes and utilities to display
+  - `ast_nodes.py`: All ast nodes and utilities to display
+  - `symbol_table.py`: The symbol table and associated symbol code
+  - `semantic_analyzer.py`: Takes in a program and generates a symbol table and detects any semantic errors
 - `src/compiler/programs`: The home for all user-facing program source code
   - `token_lister.py`: Takes in a program and prints its token in an easily readable format
   - `validator.py`: Takes in a program and prints whether it is a valid klein program or what issues arose when parsing
   - `ast_lister.py`: Takes in a program and prints its ast as text
   - `ast_lister_dot.py`: Takes in a program and prints its ast as a dot program

 #### Documentation Files